Início / Todos / Rejected: The luna of the supreme Alpha / Chapter 4: The Awakening of the Supreme

 A cave.

 Without thinking, she forced her body toward it.
-Each move was pure agony.
-Every breath sliced her lungs.
+Each movement was searing agony, every breath a blade cutting through her lungs.
 But she didn’t stop.
 She couldn’t.

-The claws of one rogue slashed the air just behind her, so close she felt the wind from the strike graze her bare skin.
-A guttural, hungry snarl tore through the night.
+The claws of a renegade wolf sliced through the air just behind her, so close she felt the rush of its strike graze her naked skin.
+A guttural, starving snarl ripped through the night.

-Please, she whimpered, a desperate plea to any force that might still be listening.
+“Please…” she sobbed, a desperate prayer to any force that still heard her.

-With one last surge of desperation, Lyra slipped into the narrow gap, swallowed by the cave’s darkness.
-The earth and roots closed behind her like a curtain, hiding her from the predators' eyes.
+With one last surge of despair, Lyra shoved herself into the narrow opening, swallowed by the cave’s darkness.
+The earth and roots closed around her like a natural curtain, hiding her from the predators above.

-She breathed, or rather, gasped, the cave’s thick, damp air.
-The scent of wet earth and moss filled her nose.
-It was pitch black.
-Her back was pressed against the ground, and the pain now seemed unbearable.
-There was water beneath her; she could feel it.
-But she couldn’t move.
-She had definitely broken something during the fall.
+She gasped, or rather, choked, on the heavy, damp air of the cave.
+The smell of wet earth and moss filled her lungs.
+It was pitch black, her back glued to the ground, and the pain now was unbearable.
+Water seeped beneath her, she could feel it, but she couldn’t move.
+Something was surely broken.

-With effort, she curled up in the water and blood seeping from her own body, trembling uncontrollably.
-She hugged her knees to her chest, trying to shield herself from the cold, the fear, the pain.
-Her entire body trembled, but she had no strength left to cry.
+Shaking uncontrollably, she curled up between the water and the blood pouring from her own body.
+She hugged her knees, trying to shield herself from the cold, from the fear, from the pain.
+Her whole body trembled, but she no longer had the strength to cry.

-Lyra shut her eyes, her exhausted body giving in.
-She wouldn’t stay awake much longer.
+Lyra closed her eyes, her exhausted body surrendering.
+She wouldn’t last much longer awake.

-Inside that unknown cave, lost and nearly dead, she did the only thing left to do.
+In that strange cave, lost and nearly dead, she did the only thing left to do.

 She prayed.

-Her words dissolved into the darkness, as if the cave itself swallowed them whole.
+Her words dissolved into the darkness, swallowed by the cave itself.

-Moisture dripped from the walls, tapping steadily in the otherwise deafening silence broken only by growls and the sound of claws scraping earth above her.
+Moisture dripped from the walls, every drop echoing sharply in the silence, broken only by growls and claws scraping the earth above her.

-Lyra didn’t know if she would survive until morning.
+Lyra didn’t know if she would survive until dawn.

 Maybe it was better this way.